ebramanti/Ricetta/README.md

 		}
 	```

+5. Prevent Git from catching on to you config file changes

+    ```
+		$ git update-index --assume-unchanged config/*.json
+    ```

-5. Run the tests.
+6. Run the tests.
 Refrain from obsessing over test coverage.

     ```
         $ npm test